Semi trucks have many wheels. However, this varies greatly on the weight being hauled and the class of the vehicle.

 Read on to find out more…

-Here’s a Short Summary to how Many Wheels do Semi Trucks have:
+Here’s a Short Summary to How Many Wheels does a Semi Truck have:

-In general, a semi truck will have either 6 or 10 wheels.
-A heavy-duty tractor unit will have 10 wheels, with 2 steer wheels in the front axle and 4 wheels on both of the rear axles.
+A semi-truck will typically have either 6 or 10 wheels.
+A heavy-duty tractor unit will have 10 wheels, with 2 steer wheels on the front axle and 4 wheels on both of the rear axles.
 A medium-duty tractor unit will have 6 wheels, 2 steer wheels on the front axle, and 4 wheels on a single rear axle.

 How many Wheels does an 18 Wheeler have?